buddy-compiler/buddy-compiler.github.io/Pages/DisplayBoards/SyncStatus.md

 # Sync Status

 Hi!
 I am the sync-bot of buddy compiler.
-Buddy compiler uses LLVM/MLIR as the submodules, and we are using the daily synchronizing strategy.
+Buddy compiler uses LLVM/MLIR as the submodules, and ~~we are using the daily synchronizing strategy~~.

 **[2022-12-17 20:49:22] The following is the sync status:**